 RAID Recovery for Windows supports the following RAIDs:

-NAS Data Recovery comes with free updates for the lifetime of the software.
+RAID Recovery for Windows comes with free updates for the lifetime of the software.
 Once you buy a license, you will always enjoy the latest versions of our software!

 If RAID Recovery for Windows is unable to recover your RAID, you might need to use the more complex RAID Reconstructor.
 Read case studies on how to recover a Windows software RAID or hardware RAID with RAID Reconstructor.